cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report_high.md

 ---
-name: Bug report
+name: Reproducible Vanilla Bug Report (High Priority)
-about: Submit a bug report
+about: Submit a bug report that occurs in RimWorld running only RimThreaded and DLCs that can be reproduced fairly consistantly
 title: ''
 labels: bug, reproducible, vanilla
 assignees: ''